 Architecture

 Vaulted is a Bun and TypeScript monorepo with a Rust injection primitive, compiled to a standalone binary.
 Secrets live in an encrypted SQLite vault on the developer's machine, never on a server.
-The design deliberately mirrors Relic, the MIT licensed manager at heycupola/relic analyzed source-true, on every axis where Relic is strong, replaces its server dependency with a local encrypted store, and closes the containment gaps its MCP surface shipped with.
+They are injected into target processes through a hardened Rust runner and exposed to AI coding agents over MCP without values ever entering the model's context window.

 The flagship workflows are vaulted import .env followed by vaulted run -- npm run dev, which decrypts locally and injects plaintext into the target process through a hardened Rust dynamic library, and vaulted mcp, which exposes the vault to Claude Code, Cursor, Codex, Zed, OpenCode, and Claude Desktop without secret values ever entering the model's context window.